-Like said, this is an extremely common problem, and especially on the area of the cheeks.
+Like said, this is a pervasive problem, and especially on the area of the cheeks.

 There are few scientific reasons as to why peach fuzz beard and thin facial hair happens.

-The most common of the patchy and sparse facial hair causes is that the cheek area has significantly weaker blood flow than the area of the upper lip and chin.
+The most common of the sparse facial hair causes is that the cheek area has significantly weaker blood flow than the area of the upper lip and chin.

-Meaning that over time less nutrients and beard growing hormones (testosterone and DHT) make it to the cheek area, resulting in beard patches and thinner facial hair on the cheeks.
+Meaning that over time fewer nutrients and beard growing hormones (testosterone and DHT) make it to the cheek area, resulting in beard patches and thinner facial hair on the cheeks.

 Will my beard ever fill in then?

 You may have heard people saying that it’s all in the genetics and there’s nothing that can be done to fix a patchy beard.
-However, there are several research-backed patchy beard solutions, and you’ll find them below.
+However, there are several research-backed ways to increase natural beard growth rate.

 Minoxidil (brand name Rogaine), is hands down the number #1 secret to fixing a patchy beard.

-It works by opening potassium channels, which causes hyperpolarization of the beard follicle cells, which rushes in nutrient and hormone rich blood through significantly improved topical circulation.
+It works by opening potassium channels, which causes hyperpolarization of the beard follicle cells, which rushes in nutrient and hormone-rich blood through significantly improved local circulation.

 So if minoxidil does all this to scalp hair, can it be used on face to fix a weak facial hair?